Antariex/Responsive-Web-Design/README.md

 ### Learn Basic CSS by Building a Cafe Menu

 CSS tells the browser how to display your webpage.
 You can use CSS to set the color, font, size, and other aspects of HTML elements.

+### Learn CSS colors by Building a Set of Colored Markers

+Selecting the correct colors for your webpage can greatly improve the aesthetic appeal to your readers.